dasch-swiss/dsp-api/docs/05-internals/development/third-party.md

 The first string corresponds to the group/organization in the library's maven artefact, the second string corresponds to the artefact ID and the third string defines the version.

-The strings are combined with the `%`-operator or the `%%`-operator, the latter fixing the dependency to the specified scala-version.
+The strings are combined with `%` or `%%` operators, the latter fixing the dependency to the specified scala-version.

 It is also possible to use variables in these definitions, e.g. if multiple dependencies share a version number: